Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Numerical studies

 \subsection{The 19-arc, 13-node network}

-Purpose of this numerical test is to evaluate the impact of $\varepsilon$ on the final solution of the BR-DUE problem.
-Our numerical result demonstrates sensitivity of the BR-DUE solution on the choices of tolerances; it also highlights the importance of a well-calibrated indifference band in applying this type of models.
+The second example evaluates the impact of the {\it fixed} cost tolerance $\varepsilon$ on the final solution of the BR-DUE problem.
+The numerical results herein demonstrates the sensitivity of the BR-DUE solution to the choices of $\varepsilon$; they also highlight the importance of a well-calibrated indifference band when BR-DUE models are applied.

-The second test network is shown in Figure \ref{figmedium}, with four origin-destination pair $(1,\,2)$, $(1,\,3)$, $(4,\,2)$, $(4,\,3)$.
+The second test network is shown in Figure \ref{figmedium}.
+Four origin-destination pairs, $(1,\,2)$, $(1,\,3)$, $(4,\,2)$, and $(4,\,3)$ are considered, each with a fixed demand of 2000 (veh).
 There are totally 24 paths among these four O-D pairs.
-The travel demand is 2000 vehicles for each of the four O-D pairs.
-We employ a fixed tolerance $\varepsilon$ for all the O-D pairs in our computation.
-We consider two scenarios: (1) $\varepsilon=0.4$, and (2) $\varepsilon=0.2$.
-The corresponding BR-DUE solutions are partially illustrated in Figure \ref{figmediumsoln1} and Figure \ref{figmediumsoln2}, respectively.
-Notice that the effective delays in all the figures refer to the functions $\phi_p^{\varepsilon}(t,\,h^*)$, which are defined in \eqref{smallphidef}.
+We apply a fixed tolerance $\varepsilon$ for all the O-D pairs and all the paths, so that the problem becomes a BR-DUE problem.
+Two values of $\varepsilon$ are considered: (1) $\varepsilon=0.4$, and (2) $\varepsilon=0.2$.
+The corresponding BR-DUE solutions are partially illustrated in Figure \ref{figmediumsoln1} for $\varepsilon=0.4$ and in Figure \ref{figmediumsoln2} for $\varepsilon=0.2$.
+Notice that the {\it revised} effective delays in all these figures refer to the function $\phi_p^{\varepsilon}(\cdot,\,h^*)$ defined in \eqref{smallphidef}.
 Recall that a BR-DUE solution $h^*$ must solve the following variational inequality

-According to our earlier discussion following Lemma \ref{brduevilemma}, we are assured that the solutions presented in Figure \ref{figmediumsoln1} and Figure \ref{figmediumsoln2} are indeed BR-DUE solutions, since $h_p^*(t)>0$ implies that $\phi_p^{\varepsilon}(t,\,h^*)$ is equal and minimal.
+According to our earlier discussion following Corollary \ref{brduevilemma}, we are assured that the solutions presented in Figure \ref{figmediumsoln1} and Figure \ref{figmediumsoln2} are indeed BR-DUE solutions, since $h_p^*(t)>0$ implies that $\phi_p^{\varepsilon}(t,\,h^*)$ is equal and minimal.

-We also see from a comparison between Figure \ref{figmediumsoln1} and Figure \ref{figmediumsoln2} that different choices of $\varepsilon$ lead to very different BR-DUE solutions.
-Therefore, it is crucial for the application of the BR-DUE models to identify appropriate values of the cost tolerance.
-In addition, as we shall demonstrate later in Section \ref{secsioux}, the larger the value of $\varepsilon$, the fewer iterations the fixed-point algorithm takes to converge.
+We also see from a comparison between Figure \ref{figmediumsoln1} and Figure \ref{figmediumsoln2} that the BR-DUE solutions are very different as a result of different values of $\varepsilon$, indicating a high sensitivity of the solution to the tolerances.
+Therefore, it is crucial to identify appropriate values of the cost tolerance in order to accurately predict and describe the path departure rates.
+In addition, as we shall demonstrate later in Section \ref{secsioux}, the larger the value of $\varepsilon$, the fewer iterations the fixed-point algorithm usually takes to converge.